deepgram/kur/docs/source/specification.rst

 	  the end of the file, as in ``123-``.
 Percentages are allowed as well by *appending* a single percent sign to the end of the string, as in:
 	  ``10%``, ``20-30%``, ``90-%``.
+	- ``key``: str or None (default: None).
+The name of the key in the JSONL metadata file which contains the ground-truth transcripts.
+If None, defaults to "text".

   The speech recognition supplier will produce the following data sources that you can use in your model: